TSV Buchbach

 TSV Buchbach is a German association football club from the village of Buchbach, Bavaria.
 The team is part of a larger sports club that also has departments for curling, gymnastics, skiing, and tennis.
-The footbal club formerly held the German record for the longest undefeated streak, 75 matches from 19 August 1995 to 23 May 1998.
+The football club formerly held the German record for the longest undefeated streak, 75 matches from 19 August 1995 to 23 May 1998.

 History

 TSV was founded in 1913 as a gymnastics club.
 Football was soon introduced to the club by students who brought the game back from Munich.
 A football department was established within the association on 11 January 1930.

 Following World War II, Buchbach played in local A-Class competition until slipping to B-Class play in 1960, where they remained until returning to the A-class in 1980.
 In the mid-1990s, with solid sponsorship in place, they began their record-making unbeaten run.
 They advanced to the Landesliga Süd (V) in 2004 and a title in 2008 saw TSV promoted to the Bayernliga (V).

 At the end of the 2011–12 season the club finished in the top nine of the Bayernliga and directly qualified for the new tier-four Regionalliga Bayern.
 TS finished sixth, fifth and fourth in the first three seasons and they have remained in the league since.